pedro757/emmet/CONTRIBUTING.md

 #### What should I do before opening an Pull Request?

 Before opening an issue, please ensure that:
-  - Use `prettier` to format and style the code
+  - Use `eslint` to format and style the code
   - Use `camelCase` to name variables and follow the style of the code

 #### What should I do before opening an issue?